tsgates/arch-wiki-markdown/wiki/Dhcpd.md

     # ip link set up dev eth0
     # ip addr add 139.96.30.100/24 dev eth0 # arbitrary address

-To have your static ip assigned at boot, you can use netcfg.
+To have your static ip assigned at boot, see Network configuration#Static IP address.

 The default dhcpd.conf contains many uncommented examples, so relocate it